Faqs

 Do you do custom orders?

-We do, but unfortunately, we are fully booked until July 2025 for single custom orders.
+We do, but unfortunately, we are fully booked until Augut 2025 for single custom orders.
 For large orders (10+), please reach out to us at info@highlanderholsters.co.za.

 Our primary focus is on manufacturing holsters for moulds we already have developed.
 Mould production is an expensive and time-consuming process.
 Each mould costs R5-R10k to develop.
 Thus, we regrettably cannot manufacture custom orders as fast as we would like to at this stage